kristoferjoseph/view-stack/README.md

       - persist: Whether to persist layer between renders
       - layer: Name of layer (Modals, Sheets etc.)
       - callback: function that returns the component to render into the layer

+path is a url pathname fragment for use in server side render defaults to location.pathname or '/'

 ```
 var createViewStack = require('view-stack')